Self-Replication via Tile Self-Assembly: Shape Building via Hierarchical Assembly

 \subsection{Possible enhancements to the hierarchical construction}

-As previously mentioned, there are many ways in which this construction could be easily modified to further optimize various aspects.
+There are many ways in which this construction could be easily modified to further optimize tile complexity and other parameters.
 For example, to shrink the length of the {\tt genome}, {\tt gene}s could be compressed so that they are no longer required to be as long as the largest dimension of a {\tt block}.
 Instead, in cases where {\tt interface}s are shorter than {\tt block} side lengths and appropriately positioned, it is possible to shrink the {\tt gene} encoding a block to as small as $\log$-width.
 This can be done by incorporating counters that also grow out the width of a {\tt block}.
-(An overview can be seen in Figure~\ref{fig:side-increase}.)
 Additional, even asymptotically optimal, compression could be achieved by instead encoding the shortest program which can output the {\tt gene} necessary to grow a {\tt block} and then a ``fuel efficient'' Turing machine \cite{jSignals} can be simulated with signal tiles which grow from the {\tt genome} until that encoding is output, allowing {\tt block} growth to proceed from there.
+Note that this option could greatly increase the the fuel consumed.

 As another example, the necessity to scale certain shapes could be removed by only slightly increasing tile complexity, i.e. the size of $U$.
-For example, by adding a constant number $m$ of tile types to also be candidates for the ends of {\tt interfaces} (along with the White and Black tiles), the number of {\tt interface}s of each length (which is the limiting number potentially requiring scaling of a shape) can be increased by a factor of on the order of $m^2$.
+For example, by adding a constant number $m$ of tile types to also be candidates for the ends of {\tt interfaces} (along with the White and Black tiles), the number of {\tt interface}s of each length (which is the limiting number potentially requiring scaling of a shape) can be increased by a factor on the order of $m^2$.
 There are many other such variations that can be used to balance several factors of the construction to optimize trade-offs for desired goals.
 Also, for many variations on the specific algorithm which is used to determine the encoding of $S$ into the {\tt genome}, no changes are even required to $U$, so the algorithm can be modified to favor particular tradeoffs over others (e.g. scale factor over {\tt genome} length) without any other modifications to the system.